lvolkmer/MLpotentials/README.md

 |Dynamics up to 400K (including heating, cooling) | Gibbs free energy stability|
 |Stress tensor | any other than NPT and NVT ensemble  |
 |Al + Mg + Zr + Si (low concentration regime) | other elements or non-fcc structures|

+VASP MLFF can be used only in VASP, MACE neural network model can be used in LAMMPS, ASE and many others.